'All eyes' on New York: Reopening tests city torn by crises

-It’s an inflection point as the city tries to get back to business after becoming the epicenter of the U.S. coronavirus outbreak, suffering a surge that killed more than 500 people a day at its early-to-mid-April peak.
-Overall, more than 21,000 people citywide have died of confirmed or probable COVID-19.
+“All eyes will be on New York this next couple of months,” said urban policy expert Jonathan Bowles, executive director of the Center for an Urban Future.
+“The city now has to prove that it really knows what it’s doing, that it can still be a dense city like New York and yet figure this out.”

-Facing problems that range from creating social distancing on the subway to restoring public confidence in police, can the city regroup?
-Can New Yorkers?
+Facing such challenges as how to maintain social distancing on the subway and how to restore public confidence in police in the wake of the unrest set off by the death of George Floyd in Minneapolis, can New York City regroup?

 Edwin Arce thinks so.
-A chef at a Manhattan restaurant, he was heartened to see more customers than expected when it reopened this week for takeout and delivery.
+A chef at a Manhattan restaurant, he was heartened to see more customers than expected when it reopened for takeout and delivery.

-“As a city, we are ready to be back, start going out, living life -- with the new reality, though,” of masks and 6-foot (2-meter) separation, said Arce, 31.
-“The new normal.”
+“As a city, we are ready to be back, start going out, living life — with the new reality, though,” of masks and 6-foot (2-meter) separation, said Arce, 31.

 Sam Solomon wonders how normal that will be.

-The city has already reawakened somewhat as warm weather drew people outdoors, more restaurants offered carryout service, and most recently, as thousands of people marched in protests sparked by the Minneapolis police killing of George Floyd.
+The city has already reawakened somewhat as warm weather drew people outdoors, more restaurants offered carryout service, and as thousands of people marched in protest over the Floyd case.

 But as the city tries to recover economically, will the virus strike back?